- Author: The MenuSano Team

 The Canadian nutrition facts label will have the following changes applied to it, among others:

-- Serving size will be more consistent and realistic in terms of what Canadians actually eat.
+- The serving size will be more consistent and realistic in terms of what Canadians actually eat.

 - Revised daily values based on updated scientific research

-- Revised footnote to focus on daily percentage value
+- Revised footnote to focus on the daily percentage value

 - Updated design to emphasize the serving size

 - The “Sugars” category will be more specific